 Reading’s only Michelin starred fine-dining restaurant based in Shinfield, near the M4’s J11, just on the outskirts of Reading invited me, along with Steve, for an evening of tasting their new Tiki cocktails.
 Drinking cocktails at

 A long time ago I used to live in Shinfield.
-In fact, I lived about a 3-minute walk from L’Ortolan and have eaten their once when an ex-boyfriend was trying to impress me.
+In fact, I lived about a 3-minute walk from L’Ortolan and have eaten there once when an ex-boyfriend was trying to impress me.
 I was a single Mum at the time, and it wasn’t somewhere that was ever really in my budget, so I was very much happy to be taken along on a date there.
 I don’t remember a lot about the evening, which probably explains why he’s an ex, but I do remember enjoying it, and I haven’t really eaten anywhere else like it since.

 I think to blog about Michelin restaurants you really need to know your ‘stuff’ and I, admittedly, don’t feel I’m qualified enough to do the food side review of this beautiful restaurant justice.
 I just don’t eat at Michelin starred restaurants often enough to know what I’m talking about.